ByoFlex

 Stripping results

 The ammonia stripping efficiency is highly dependent on the temperature of the digestate, the pH level and the electrical energy consumed.
 In many cases a N-NH4 recovery of 70-75% leads to the an optimum between OPEX- and CAPEX-costs, but higher removal percentages are possible.
-It may require the use of additional chemicals, higher temperatures or increased electrical energy consumption.
+It may require the use of additional chemicals (usually not applicable), higher temperatures or increased electrical energy consumption.
 A specific situation determines the optimum design.
 In most cases, the payback time can be less than 2-3 years!